Development of mathematical models to assess operational data of ships under realistic operating conditions (DiGitShip)

 Project Information

-Inland waterway vessels are cost-effective and environmentally friendly compared to other means of transport in terms of transport performance.
-However, due to the frequent occurrence of long-lasting shallow water periods, the transport of goods on inland waterways had to be significantly reduced.
+Inland waterway vessels are cost-effective and environmentally-friendly compared to other means of transport in terms of transport performance.
+However, due to the frequent occurrence of long-lasting shallow water periods, the transport of goods on inland waterways had to be reduced significantly.
 When water levels drop, it seems obvious to adapt the ships to the changing environmental conditions.
 As part of the FlaBi project, propulsion concepts are developed that are particularly suitable for operating under extreme shallow water conditions.
 Furthermore, concepts for retrofitting inland waterway vessels for navigation at extremely low water levels are developed and validated.
 This includes measures to increase the ship’s displacement at very shallow drafts and the development of a retrofit concept for a secondary propulsion system.

 Development of a method to calculate inland waterway emissions (Binem)